ZhouLinli/ZhouLinli.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Linli attained her PhD in Education from the University of California, Los Angeles (UCLA).
-Her proficiency spans data analytics, visualization, organizational planning and survey research.
-Linli's recent portfolio encompasses a wide range of accomplishments, including:
+Linli earned her PhD in Education from the University of California, Los Angeles (UCLA).
+Her expertise encompasses data analytics, visualization, organizational planning, and survey research.
+Linli's recent portfolio showcases a wide array of accomplishments, including:

-- University academic planning, which encompasses faculty workload and performance analysis, strategic elimination and launching of programs, and analysis of student flows.
+- **University Strategic Planning:** Analyzing faculty workload and performance, strategically discontinuing or launching programs, and studying student flows.

-- Provision of federal reporting and presentation of comprehensive overviews to the Board of Trustees.
-These overviews cover various university performance metrics, including student yield, enrollment, retention, graduation, and financial aid.
-- Development of survey assessments tailored to different campus offices.
+- **Federal Reporting and Board of Trustees' Overview KPIs:** Conducting historical analysis of student admissions, enrollment, financial aid, retention, completion, satisfaction, and career outcomes.

+- **Student Success Support through Survey Research:** Collaborating with various campus offices and developing surveys to assess student needs, high-impact practices, experiences, and services.

-- Utilization of statistical modeling techniques to analyze NCES national datasets.
+- **Benchmarking from Large National Datasets:** Creating interactive dashboards and performing statistical analysis using NCES national sample surveys and IPEDS datasets.
-- Creation of benchmarking dashboards utilizing IPEDS datasets.

-In addition to excelling as a skilled researcher, Linli also embraces the role of an educator, imparting knowledge in research methodology and data technology to others.
-During her leisure moments, Linli finds delight in conducting qualitative interviews, engaging in enlightening conversations with diverse individuals.
+Beyond excelling as a skilled researcher, Linli also embraces the role of an educator, imparting knowledge in research methodology and data technology to others.
+During her leisure moments, Linli finds delight in conducting qualitative interviews and engaging in enlightening conversations with diverse individuals.

 ### Please visit a repository of Linli's [Data Projects](https://github.com/ZhouLinli/RCodes4DataAnalystics) for more information.